-- (1) Employment periods prior to a break in service of seven years or more need not be counted in determining whether the employee has been employed by the agency for at least 12 months. - (2) Time spent in the National Guard or reserves count as time worked to determine eligibility for FML.
+- (1) Employment periods prior to a break in service of seven years or more shall not be counted in determining whether the employee has been employed by the agency for at least 12 months. - (2) USSERA-covered military service in the Regular Armed Forces, National Guard or reserves count as time worked to determine eligibility for FML.